 2. Collaboration is in our DNA

-As a relatively small team we are committed to the transformative power of collaborative work and the old adage that ‘many hands make light work’.
+As a relatively small team we are committed to the transformative power of collaborative work – in the UK and internationally – and the old adage that ‘many hands make light work’.

 Refugees and migrants make hugely valuable contributions to our arts, culture and society.
 They have multiple (counterpointed) perspectives that often combine different languages, geographies and cultural perspectives, resulting in new ways of seeing and questioning.